anabento/R_Bootcamp/README.md

       - describe the difference between a data frame and matrix
       - give examples of when to use different data types
   3. Exploring Data
       - Importing and exporting daa
       - Calculating summary statistics
   4. Writing your first script
       -Architecture of a script
   5. Writing a script; part 2
   6. Data Visualization
+      - plotting in base R
+      - plotting in ggplot
   7. Simulating Data

 Old stuff 9/13